openresty/lua-nginx-module/README.markdown

 By default, all the subrequests subsequently initiated by [ngx.location.capture](#ngxlocationcapture) and [ngx.location.capture_multi](#ngxlocationcapture_multi) will inherit the new header.

-Here is an example of setting the `Content-Length` header:
+Here is an example of setting the `Content-Type` header:

 ```lua